nisegami/mcp-server-azure-devops/README.md

 A Model Context Protocol (MCP) server implementation for Azure DevOps, allowing AI assistants to interact with Azure DevOps APIs through a standardized protocol.

+## Upstream

+This project was forked from [Tiberriver256/mcp-server-azure-devops](https://github.com/Tiberriver256/mcp-server-azure-devops) to add support for working with Time Logs and other fixes for our esoteric environment.

 ## Overview

 This server implements the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) for Azure DevOps, enabling AI assistants like Claude to interact with Azure DevOps resources securely.
 The server acts as a bridge between AI models and Azure DevOps APIs, providing a standardized way to: